Jwan622/jobcoin_mixer/README.md

 Immediately after finishing the project, I felt a few areas could be improved if I had more time:

-1. I wrote the `Distributors` with the Strategy pattern in mind, but I feel like my attempt at making the distributor uncoupled from the logic of Mixed => House => original addresses transfers is not well done.
+1. I wrote the `Distributors` with the Template pattern in mind, but I feel like my attempt at making the distributor uncoupled from the logic of Mixed => House => original addresses transfers is not well done.
 For example:

   ```ruby
   # Inside the Distributor class